ShahzainAhmed/AreaOfCircle/README.md

-# Program to find Area
+# Program to find Area of
 Calculate the Area of Circle by Static method.